Hydrogen diffusion in the lower mantle revealed by machine learning potentials: Discussion

-Furthermore, we note that Al might be extensively present in the lower mantle \citep[e.g.,][]{Irifune1994} and thus obtain the diffusion coefficient of hydrogen in Al-bearing bridgmanite at 2000 K and 25 GPa (see Supplementary Material).
+Furthermore, we note that Al might be extensively present in the lower mantle \cite<e.g.,>{Irifune1994} and thus obtain the diffusion coefficient of hydrogen in Al-bearing bridgmanite at 2000 K and 25 GPa (see Supporting Information).
 Intriguingly, this diffusion is independent of any vacancy movement, as the incorporation of hydrogen does not rely on the presence of such vacancies.
-Given that Al\textsuperscript{3+} bears one less positive charge than Si\textsuperscript{4+}, and the bridgmanite crystal remains electrically neutral, the non-protonated Al\textsuperscript{3+} ions might be associated with Fe\textsuperscript{3+} \citep{Mccammon1997}.
+Given that Al\textsuperscript{3+} bears one less positive charge than Si\textsuperscript{4+}, and the bridgmanite crystal remains electrically neutral, the non-protonated Al\textsuperscript{3+} ions might be associated with Fe\textsuperscript{3+} \cite{Mccammon1997}.
 This suggests that the chemical diffusion of hydrogen in Al-bearing bridgmanite could also potentially involve the flux of excess charge on ferric iron, showing a similar pattern with the self-diffusion.